Azure/iot-edge-v1/bindings/uwp/devdoc/uwp_hld.md

 For UWP Modules the following wrappers will be provided:
 1. `Message` - Object that represents a message

-2. `MessageBus` - Object that represents the message broker, to which messsages will be published
+2. `Broker` - Object that represents the message broker, to which messsages will be published

 3. `IGatewayModule` - interface that has to be implemented by the .NET Module